Simulate given summary statistics from the inferred parameter model posteriors

 each summary statistic stored in a list-column (i.e. the same format as used by

-, as the predictions are generated internally using
+the function simulate_grid, as the predictions are generated internally using

 Examples